Risk and assessment scoring configuration in Risk Manager

 If your company uses more than one instance in Launchpad, make sure the appropriate instance is active.

-7. Optional.
-You can also make other changes such as adding / removing options, renaming, reordering, and assigning colors.
+8. (Optional) Make changes such as adding / removing options, renaming, reordering, and assigning colors.

 Risk score configuration